“Do nothing from selfishness or empty conceit, but with humility of mind, regard one another as more important than yourselves;” Philippians 2:3

 Today, we honor our war veterans.
-(We should honor them every day for the sacrificial service they gave to our country.)
+(Something we should do every day for their sacrificial service to our country.)

-While we honor all of our war veterans, if you visit the mall in Washington, D.C., you will see the most recently built memorial, the National World War II Memorial.
-It is expansive, featuring marble, fountains, columns and beautiful landscaping.
+While we honor all of our war veterans, if you visit the mall in Washington, D.C., you will see the most recent memorial remembers World War II.
+It’s expansive and features marble, fountains, columns, and beautiful landscaping.
 It’s a grand celebration of the greatest generation America has ever produced.

-Even though many of its honorees never lived to see its completion, it is so very appropriate that it was the last war memorial to be built.
-Just like the memorial they inspired, this amazing generation always put others first and themselves last.
-Thankfully, Jesus taught us that in the end, “the last shall be first.”
+Even though many of the World War II honorees never lived to see the memorial’s completion, the timeline seems so appropriate.
+Just like the memorial they inspired, this amazing generation always put others first.
+Thankfully, Jesus taught that in the end, “the last shall be first.”